A Letter to My Son’s Security Blanket

 I am not trying to be rude.

 You have served us well for the 2+ years, but soon you will leave us and head into retirement.
-You will pass your days in an overcrowded box that has his hospital wrist band, hair from his first haircut, my favorite jammies of his and his hospital paperwork.
+You will pass your days in an overcrowded box that has his hospital wrist band, hair from his first haircut, my favorite jammies of his, and his hospital paperwork.
 It will move from one house attic to the next.
 But maybe one day you will reemerge to comfort another little boy or girl who looks strikingly familiar to you.
-This will be a second chance to comfort and soothe once again, in the way only you know how.
+This will be a second chance for you to comfort and soothe once again, in the way only you know how.